0xharib/0xharib.github.io/_posts/2023-01-23-where-are-the-new-computer-overlords.md

 [Ask has been around for over 15 months now](https://www.espncricinfo.com/story/introducing-askcricinfo-an-artificial-intelligence-based-stats-query-tool-1264610) and I find it to be an excellent alternative to Statsguru on most occasions.

-While Cricinfo should have the answers it is likely that they do not possess the birth location info and the results aren't helpful.
+While Cricinfo should have the answers, it is likely that they do not possess the birth location info, and the results aren't helpful.

 ![Cricinfo Results]({{ site.baseurl }}/assets/images/2023/askCricinfo.png)